Getting Started with Telnyx

 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168

 The content of this list is updated regularly.
 Telnyx will send notifications if any changes are made.

 - G.711A (PCMA)

-- Opus (only available for IB calls when using TCP or TLS transport)
+- Opus (supported for IB and OB calls, for IB calls though it's only allowed when using TLS or TCP transport)

 Information on peering with Telnyx can be found on PeeringDB.

 Making outbound calls

 - Create an Outbound Profile and assign your Connection to it.

 - When using UDP or TCP, configure your SIP device to send calls to